khuezy/next-intercept/README.md

 - `npm install`
 - `npm run dev`
 - go to localhost:3000/shop
-- Click on `Go to cart`, route gets intercepted.
+- Click on `Go to nested`, route is stuck
-- Reload page, the `cart` page is loaded
+- go to localhost:3000/shop_no_group
-- go back to localhost:3000/shop and click `Go to nested`, dynamic nested route works
+- Click on `Go to nested`, route is intercepted
-- Reload page, see 404 page not found